BCDigLib/miraspace-migration/bc-mirador/README.md

 Manifests can also be viewed and downloaded as JSON:
 `https://library.bc.edu/iiif/manifests/manifest_id.json`

+It is not currently possible to link to an individual canvas.
+We are considering using the Bavarian State Library's [ViewFromUrl plugin](https://github.com/dbmdz/mirador-plugins/tree/master/ViewFromUrl) to implement this functionality on a case by case basis.

 #### Generating manifests
 [metsiiif](https://github.com/BCLibraries/mets-to-iiif) is a Ruby gem that converts